olxxi/SwiftSeis/README.md

 ## Getting Started

 ### Using Pre-built Releases
+You can download the latest compiled `SwiftSeis.app` from the [Releases page](https://github.com/olxxi/SwiftSeis/releases/).

-If you downloaded the compiled `SwiftSeis.app` bundle:
+If you downloaded the compiled bundle:
 1. Drag the `SwiftSeis.app` into your `/Applications` folder.
 2.  *Note on Gatekeeper*: Because the release binary is ad-hoc signed, macOS might prompt you upon first launch.
     *   **Right-click** the app icon and choose **Open**, then confirm in the dialog.